Welcome to my blog, She Writes & Runs.

-These are my stories from long solo runs, to high intensity workouts, to traveling adventures and more.
+These are my stories from long solo runs, to high intensity workouts, to juggling fitness with a baby, to traveling adventures and more.
 It’s tales from marathons, my faith, my work, life with my husband and being the best version of myself.

 The only constant thing in life is change – but I know two things that will always remain for me:

 I will always write and I will always run.